ROBOTIS-GIT/emanual/_includes/en/dxl/y/control_table_541_moving_status.md

 | Bit 1 (0x02) | Profile ongoing   | Whether the profile is in progress according to the [Goal Position(532)] command<br />0 : Profile complete<br />1 : Profile in progress   |
 | Bit 0 (0x01) | In-Position       | Whether the [Goal Position(532)] has been reached<br />0 : Not reached<br />1 : Reached                                                   |

-**Note** : A triangular velocity profile is set when the [Profile Velocity(244)] is not reached under trapezoidal velocity profile conditions.
+**Note** : A triangular velocity profile is set automatically when the [Profile Velocity(244)] is not reached under trapezoidal velocity profile conditions.
 {: .notice}